Number

 • Obtaining information about the contents of a test the student has not taken;

-• Text messaging or other forms of communication during an exam.
+• Sending or receiving text messaging or other forms of communication during an exam;

 Working Days – Days the College is open and operating under a normal schedule.
 This excludes weekends, closings due to adverse conditions, and holidays.